mararap/minishell/docs/04-signal.md

 ### 5.5.
 Why ignore instead of handle?

-You *could* handle `SIGINT` in the parent, but ignoring is safer here:
+We *could* handle `SIGINT` in the parent, but ignoring is safer here:

 #### If the shell handled it: